 TECH 215 PC Analysis & Configuration I • 5 Cr.

 Presents the basics of PC hardware and software installation and configuration.
 Topics include installation of operating systems and basic troubleshooting techniques, BIOS, IDE, system optimization, motherboards, printers, and CMOS set-up.
 Students gain hands-on instruction.
 Course includes about 50% of the competencies required for A+ certification.
-Prerequisite: Placement by assessment into ENGL& 101 or ENGL 092 or 093 with a C- or better.
+Prerequisite: Placement by assessment into ENGL& 101, or completion of ENGL 092 or 093 with a C or better.
 Recommended BTS 161 or equivalent course work or experience.

 After completing this class, students should be able to:

 - Classify power supplies types and characteristics

 - Install and test power supplies

 - Explain motherboard components, types and features

 - Install and configure a motherboard in a PC

 - Explain the purpose and characteristics of CPUs and their features